iamyadunandan/BounceIt/README.md

 You can check out Implementation code above.
 Thank you.

 # TheMusicBounce
-This is music player with cool animations, has been implemented using Flutter check out the code above, and the looks below.
+This is a music player with cool animations, has been implemented using Flutter check out the code above, and the looks below.

 ![](https://github.com/iamyadunandan/BounceIt/blob/master/output2.webp)